 When your telephone system is installed, the system administrator can choose two of four different languages (American English, British English, Japanese, or Spanish) as the primary and secondary languages.
-You can then change the display and voice mail prompts on your endpoint by toggling between the primary and secondary languages.
-For example, if the system's primary language is American English, and your endpoint is programmed for the primary language, all displays appear in American English, and your voice mail prompts are played in American English (unless changed, as outlined below).
-If the secondary language is Japanese, and your endpoint is programmed for the secondary language, all displays appear in Japanese (Katakana) characters, and your voice mail prompts are played in Japanese.
+You can then change the toggle between the primary and secondary languages.
+For example, if the system's primary language is American English, and your endpoint is programmed for the primary language, all prompts are played in American English (unless changed, as outlined below).
+If the secondary language is Japanese, and your endpoint is programmed for the secondary language, all prompts are played in Japanese.